gcalderone/QSFit.jl/docs/src/index.md

 The code has now been ported to [Julia](https://julialang.org/) and the new package is dubbed **QSFit.jl**.
 It comes with the following advantages with respect to the IDL version:
 - Julia is released with a [MIT license](https://en.wikipedia.org/wiki/MIT_License) and doesn't require a paid license to be executed;
-- It provides better performances;
+- It provides better performances and allows to distribute workload on multiple CPUs or multiple host;
-- It provides a few built-in recipes to perform automatic spectral analysis as well as interactive line fitting;
+- It provides several reusable [Components](@ref) and a few [Recipes](@ref) to perform automatic spectral analysis as well as interactive emissione line fitting;
-- It exploits the concept of *customizable recipes* (see below) to customize the analysis for specific purposes;
+- It exploits the concept of *customizable recipes* (see [Recipes](@ref)) to customize the analysis for specific purposes;

 **QSFit.jl** relies on the [GModelFit.jl](https://gcalderone.github.io/GModelFit.jl/) package to perform spectral fitting.
 A basic knowledge of such package is required to get the most out of **QSFit.jl**.